Illinois Survey Guide

 IDFPR License Search

-The IDFPR license database at idfpr.illinois.gov is the authoritative source for licensed Illinois surveyors.
+The IDFPR license database is the authoritative source for licensed Illinois surveyors.
 You can search by individual name, company name, or license number.
 The database shows license status, license number, and expiration date.

 Illinois Association of Professional Land Surveyors (IAPLS)